9erson/bytebles/courses/First Byte at Python/Lesson 5 - The While Loop.md

 ```

 This tool can be useful in various real-world applications, such as games, simulations, testing, research, and encryption.
 For example, it can be used in **games** to simulate rolling a dice or selecting a random item from a list.
 In **scientific research**, it can be used to assign participants to different treatment groups or to generate random samples from a population.
 In **encryption**, it can be used to generate random numbers for encryption keys and to introduce randomness into encryption algorithms.

+### Chew the Byte
+1. Generate a random integer between 1 and 100 and print it to the console.
+2. Generate a random integer between 1 and 6 (inclusive) to simulate a dice roll.
+Every time you run the code, you could see any **one** of the following:
+	1. You rolled a 1.
+	2. You rolled a 2.
+	3. You rolled a 3.
+	4. You rolled a 4.
+	5. You rolled a 5.
+	6. You rolled a 6.
+3. Generate a random integer between 0 and 1 to simulate a coin toss.
+Every time you run the code, you should either get `Heads` or `Tails`.

 # Byte to Go